 While it might not have the same level of exclusives as its fellow console counterparts, Microsoft’s console could be considered the better option when comparing the best Xbox One multiplayer games to everyone else.
-The Nintendo Switch just doesn’t have the infrastructure set up yet, while the PlayStation 4’s network seems to be going down every other week.
+The Nintendo Switch just doesn’t have the infrastructure set up yet (and will it ever?), while the PlayStation 4’s network seems to be going down every other week.
 The Xbox One and Xbox Live?
 Pretty stable, mostly.

 Of course, an online gaming service is nothing without the games to play with, and the Xbox One has plenty of games to choose from, no matter your preference.
 Before we begin, it’s worth noting that we’re focusing on the PvP aspect of online multiplayer as opposed to co-op.

 With that in mind, here are the best Xbox One multiplayer games in no particular order.
 Thanks to backwards compatiblity, all of these games will also work on Xbox Series X and S, depending on disc or digital versions.

 Blizzard’s 6v6 hero shooter has remained as popular as it has since the game’s release back in 2016 for a simple reason: it’s a damn good game.